-> Folk Music > Records > Bob Hart: Songs from Suffolk
+> Folk Music > Records > Bob Hart: Songs From Suffolk

-Bob Hart: Songs from Suffolk
+Bob Hart: Songs From Suffolk

-Songs from Suffolk Topic Records 12TS225 (LP, UK, 1973) |
+Topic Records 12TS225 (LP, UK, 1973)

 Recorded by Tony Engle in the singer's home in Snape, Suffolk, in July 1972;